-Student drop-in hours (aka office hours): W @ 11am-noon + by appointment.
-Note: If you cannot make scheduled office hours, just send me an email listing three times when you have availability, and I'll do my best to make something work.
+Student drop-in hours (aka office hours): M @ noon + by appointment.
+Note: If you cannot make office hours, just send me an email listing three times when you have availability and I'll do my best to make something work.